 The Company's 2017 Employee Stock Purchase Plan (the 2017 Plan) became effective on October 12, 2017.
-As of December 31, 2019, 934,695 shares of the Company's common stock were authorized to be issued pursuant to purchase rights granted to its employees or to employees of any of its participating affiliates under the 2017 Plan.
-707,261 shares of the Company's common stock were reserved for future issuance under the 2017 Plan.
-The number of shares of the Company's common stock that may be issued pursuant to rights granted under the 2017 Plan shall automatically increase on January 1st of each year, commencing on January 1, 2018 and continuing until the expiration of the 2017 Plan, in an amount equal to one percent of the total number of shares of the Company's common stock outstanding on December 31st of the preceding calendar year, subject to the discretion of the board of directors or compensation committee to determine a lesser number of shares shall be added for such year.
+As of December 31, 2020, 934,695 shares of the Company's common stock were authorized to be issued pursuant to purchase rights granted to its employees or to employees of any of its participating affiliates under the 2017 Plan.
+538,467 shares of the Company's common stock were reserved for future issuance under the 2017 Plan.
+The number of shares of the Company's common stock that may be issued pursuant to rights granted under the 2017 Plan shall automatically increase on January 1st of each year until the expiration of the 2017 Plan, in an amount equal to one percent of the total number of shares of the Company's common stock outstanding on December 31st of the preceding calendar year, subject to the discretion of the board of directors or compensation committee to determine a lesser number of shares shall be added for such year.